ryancswallace/jobman/README.md

 * `make test`: run the type tests and unit test suite
 * `make build`: build the jobman wheel

 To release a new version of the package, use the `bumpver.sh` script.
 For example, to update to version 1.2.3, run `./bumpver.sh 1.2.3`.
+Before committing, be sure to update the [CHANGELOG.md](https://github.com/ryancswallace/jobman/blob/main/CHANGELOG.md) with user-facing changes described in the recent commit log printed out by `bumpver.sh`.

 # Contributing
 Feature requests, bug reports, and pull requests are welcome!
 See [CONTRIBUTING.md](https://github.com/ryancswallace/jobman/blob/main/CONTRIBUTING.md) for details on how to contribute to jobman.